 In 1941, and through all my time, Miss Wilson was the reception/infants teacher and Miss Johnson took Standards 1 & 2.

-I have had the photograph below for over seven year and Haydn was able to identify three of the fellows in it.
+The photograph below has been in my possession for over seven year and Haydn was able to identify three of the fellows in it.
 On the far left was Morley Mallinson, who lived in Deanhouse.
 Third from the right was his uncle, Hubert Wilkinson, who later in life lived at 3, St.Anne’s Square, Outlane.
 Harold Wimpenny was on the far right.

 Haydn supplied the following photograph, dated 1934, which showed four generations.
 The lady with the V-neck top is Haydn’s paternal grandmother, Jane Boothroyd, the wife of John the baker.
 The elderly lady in the centre is his great grandmother, Mrs. Woodcock, who lived in Holmebridge.
 The lady on the right in the flowered dress is my grandmother’s daughter ,Renee, my father’s elder sister and my aunt.
 She’s the mother of Derek, the baby, in the photo who is my eldest cousin.